pollination/path/README.md

 # path

-A Pollination plugin to work with files and folders A.K.A. artifacts.
+A Pollination plugin with utilities for files and folders (aka. artifacts).